benjifisher/arachne/README.md

 Steps 1-4 and 9 are now handled by Ansible.
 Soon, I will have to automate some of the remaining steps.

+## Bugs

+- The `munin-node` service does not restart.
+Do `$ sudo service munin-node restart` manually in order to see the OPCache graph (in the nginx section, another todo).
+- The first time I SSH to the new host, I have to tell openssl to add the server's key to my `known_hosts` file.
+If that happens while Ansible is doing a `git push`, then the command fails.
+Run it again and it should be OK.